 3) CONSERVATION & CURATION

-UAB manages the NHHC Archaeology & Conservation Laboratory, located on the Washington Navy Yard, serves as the Navy's center of expertise on the conservation, treatment, and analysis of artifacts originating from sunken military craft.
+Another section of the UAB is the NHHC Archaeology & Conservation Laboratory (ACL), located on the Washington Navy Yard.
+It serves as the Navy's center of expertise on the conservation, treatment, and analysis of artifacts originating from sunken military craft.
 Conservation is intrinsically tied to archaeological research as artifacts recovered from an underwater environment require some form of conservation and a proper curation environment to remain in a stable condition.

 4) PUBLIC OUTREACH AND EDUCATION

 Outreach and education is a fundamental mission component of NHHC as it helps promote the Navy’s heritage and preserve its sunken and terrestrial military craft from disturbance.
-The UAB disseminates information to the U.S. Navy, general public, and academia via scientific and popular publications, lectures, the NHHC website, social media outlets, the artifact loan program, an active internship program, underwater archaeological exhibits, in-person visits and tours, and support of USNA midshipmen and student research.
+The UAB disseminates information to the U.S. Navy, general public, and academia via scientific and popular publications, lectures, the NHHC website, social media outlets, the artifact loan program, an active internship program, underwater archaeological exhibits, in-person visits and tours, and support of United States Naval Academy (USNA) midshipmen and student research.